TimotheeHabra/coman_robotran/StandaloneC/README.md

 ### Java for the real-time visualization ###

 Download _Java SE Development Kit 7_ and install it.
-For instance, use this [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and download _jdk-7u51-windows-x64.exe_.
+For instance, use this [link](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and download _jdk-7uxx-windows-x64.exe_.

-Download _Java Virtual Machine_.
+Download _Java Virtual Machine_ (if not already done during the _Java SE Development Kit 7_ installation process).
 You can use this [link](http://java.com/fr/download/index.jsp).

 Download and install _Java 3D_.
 For instance, use this [link](https://java3d.java.net/binary-builds.html) and download _j3d-1_5_2-windows-amd64.exe_.

-_j3dcore-ogl.dll_ should be installed (usually located in _C:/Program\ Files/Java/jdk1.7.0_51/jre/bin_).
+_j3dcore-ogl.dll_ should be installed (usually located in _C:/Program Files/Java/jdk1.7.0_xx/jre/bin_).
 If it is not the case, you can find it with this [link](https://java3d.java.net/binary-builds.html) if you download _j3d-1_5_2-windows-amd64.zip_ (or equivalent).
-Copy the _j3dcore-ogl.dll_ in C:/Program\ Files/Java/jdk1.7.0_51/jre/bin (or similar).
+Copy the _j3dcore-ogl.dll_ in C:/Program Files/Java/jdk1.7.0_xx/jre/bin (or similar).

-You must modify the environment variable called _Path_ to add the location of the _jvm.dll_ file (usually in 'C:Program\ Files/Java/jdk1.7.0_51/jre/bin/server').
+You must modify the environment variable called _Path_ to add the location of the _jvm.dll_ file (usually in 'C:Program Files/Java/jdk1.7.0_xx/jre/bin/server').
 Locate this file (jvm.dll) and copy its location.
 This is the path to access the _jvm.dll_ file.
 You must add it to the _Path_ environment variable.
 Here is the procedure: